 Searching for a striking pendant light worth hanging in your kitchen?
 Look no further—the Huxe Lanz Mini Pendant Light is a great option for adding soft lighting to your kitchen.
 This geometric pendant is made of ridged glass that draws attention away from the lightbulb within, which can be an issue with some pendant lights.

 Kitchen lighting is available in so many shapes and styles that it can be tough to pick an overall favorite.
-But since Pottery Barn’s Glass Globe Cord Pendant (view on Pottery Barn) is customizable, it earned our top spot.
+But since Pottery Barn’s Glass Globe Cord Pendant is customizable, it earned our top spot.
 The globe pendant light comes in two different sizes and three different colors.
 And since it’s also height-adjustable, it should make a seamless addition to your space.

-If you’d prefer a budget-friendlier option, the Westinghouse Adjustable Mini Pendant (view on Home Depot) is an excellent pick.
+If you’d prefer a budget-friendlier option, the Westinghouse Adjustable Mini Pendant is an excellent pick.
 The pendant light is sleek and versatile.
 And since it’s height-adjustable, you shouldn’t have any trouble hanging it in your space.

 What to Look for in a Kitchen Light

 Your kitchen lighting setup needs to accommodate many different activities.
 And you may need to buy several different lights to get the job done.
-“Each light should be chosen to fulfill a function,” Saul says.
+“Each light should be chosen to fulfill a function,” says Leslie Saul, owner and principal designer at Leslie Saul & Associates.
 Think about what you need your lighting setup to do.
 Then, stock up on different lights that can effectively deliver those things.

 Many kitchen lights come with built-in dimmers, which you can use to adjust the ambiance of your space.
 And many also boast adjustable heights, which can help you navigate low ceilings, extra-high ceilings, or even slanted ceilings.
 These features will only increase your options, making your lighting set-up even more flexible.

-Both Saul and Gilmore recommend favoring LED lights whenever you can. “[LED technology] is cost-effective and offers the best light,” Gilmore says.
+“[LED technology] is cost-effective and offers the best light,” says Preston Gilmore, Lumens Expert at GoodBulb.
 LED lights are also an energy-efficient option.
 So in addition to being bright and budget-friendly, they’re environmentally friendly, too.

 What color light is the best for kitchens?